 1. Always fuel in an area which has sufficient lighting.
 Gasoline spills are hard to see when lighting is poor or it is dark.

-Important: When fueling or having someone else fuel your boat, be sure the waste or water fill caps are not mistaken for the fuel fill cap.
+Important: When fueling or having someone else fuel your boat, be sure a fishing rod holder is not mistaken for a fuel fill plate.
 Also, make sure a fishing rod holder is not mistaken for a fuel fill plate.